haelyra/sha-256-hardware-accelerator/README.md

 # SHA-256-Hardware-Accelerator
-A hardware SHA-256 hashing core in SystemVerilog, made to be a part of a Bitcoin style block hashing pipeline.
+This is a hardware SHA-256 hashing core in SystemVerilog as a part of a Bitcoin style block hashing pipeline.
 Includes message scheduling, compression rounds, and control logic.
 Verified correctness using known test vectors and simulation, with a focus on clean RTL structure and predictable timing behavior.

 The SHA256 is a hash function that takes an input message (≤ 26^4 bits) and compresses it into a fixed 256-bit output (called the message digest or signature).
 It’s designed so that even a tiny